knu/sidetiq-timezone/README.md

 # Sidetiq::Timezone

-This library adds time zone support to Sidetiq.
-You can name a time zone for Sidetiq to use or just let it honor the value of `Time.zone`.
+This library makes Sidetiq use the application time zone instead of the system time zone, which is typically determined by /etc/localtime or the TZ environment variable.

+You can tell it to use a specific time zone, otherwise the value of `Time.zone` (defined by ActiveSupport/Rails) is implied.

 ## Installation